hstallworth3/cdc_redesign/README.md

 None

 ## Installation
-Download the source code from the github to any location you desire
+1. Download the source code from the github to any location you desire
+2. Navigate to UI directory
+3. Run application

 ## Running Application:
 1. Navigate to the folder with the source code in command line